efortes/active-record/README.md

 This module is not ready yet.
 Feel free to create pull requests at https://github.com/efortes/active-record .
 This module allows you to accessing and manipulating data in a Mysql or LDAP database withough writing queries.

+You can use it with promise or by callbacks.

 ### Set up
 ```
 const activeRecord = require('active-record');
 const SqlModel = activeRecord.SqlModel;
 const LdapModel = activeRecord.LdapModel;

 // Set config
 activeRecord.setConfig({
     logQuery: true